Units and calories in cider

 If you regularly drink over the guidelines, you could be increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.

-One pint of cider with 4.5% ABV can contain 210 calories with some leading brands containing more – you could be consuming the same amount of calories as a sugar doughnut.
+Some leading brands containing more – you could be consuming the same amount of calories as a sugar doughnut.

 It’s easy to forget that sweet drinks like cider can contain a high volume of alcohol and calories.